ianstormtaylor/slate/docs/reference/plugins/plugins.md

   return (
     <pre {...props.attributes}>
       <code>
-        {children}
+        {props.children}
       </code>
     </pre>
   )
 }
 ```

-The `node` itself is passed in, such that you can access any custom data associated with it from its `data` property.
+The `node` itself is passed in, so you can access any custom data associated with it via its `data` property.

 ## Other Properties